Azure/azure-kusto-node/packages/quick_start/source/README.md

 ### Prerequisites

-1. Set up NodeJS version 14.9 and npm on your machine.
+1. Set up NodeJS version 14+ and npm on your machine.
 For instructions, consult a setup tutorial, like [this](https://docs.microsoft. com/en-us/windows/dev-environment/javascript/nodejs-on-windows)

 ### Retrieving the app from GitHub

 1. Download the app files from this GitHub repo.
-2. Modify the `kusto_sample_config.json` file, changing `KustoUri`, `IngestUri` and `DatabaseName` appropriately for your cluster.
+2. Modify the `kusto_sample_config.json` file, changing `kustoUri`, `ingestUri` and `databaseName` appropriately for your cluster.

 ### Retrieving the app from OneClick